A Mental Model of LLMs for Engineers Who Crave Simplicity Instead of Hype

 Decide when an LLM is the right tool

-Not every problem should be solved with AI.
+Not every problem should be solved with AI (contrary to what the world largely believes).
 You’ll gain the intuition to tell the difference before you build the wrong thing.

 Predict how a model is likely to behave in new situations